-PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLICABLE COMMENTARY Principle I: Basic Provisions The overriding objective of a company should be to open shareholder value. rate in comm on interests of all the shareholders by optimizing over time 1.1.
+Principle I: Basic Provisions

+The overriding objective of a company should be to operate in common interests of all the shareholders by optimizing over time shareholder value.

+1.1.
 A company should adopt and make public the company's development strategy and objectives by clearly declaring how the company intends to meet the interests of its shareholders and optimize shareholder value.
 Yes The company prepares and on a yearly basis reviews its expansion strategy, the main aspects of which are disclosed in notices on material events, annual and interim reports.
 1.2.
 All management bodies of a company should act in furtherance of the declared strategic objectives in view of the need to optimize shareholder value.
 Yes 1.3.
 A company's supervisory and management bodies should act in close co-operation in order to attain maximum benefit for the company and its shareholders.
 Yes 1.4.
 A company's supervisory and management bodies should ensure that the rights and interests of persons other than the company's shareholders (e.g. employees, creditors, suppliers, clients, local community), participating in or connected with the company's operation, are duly respected.
 Yes